-In connection with this opinion, we have examined originals or copies (certified or otherwise identified to our satisfaction) of the Certificate of Incorporation and the By-Laws of the Company, as amended to date, minutes of meetings, and unanimous written consents, of the Board of Directors of the Company and committees thereof, the Registration Statement and the form of the Underwriting Agreement.
-We have also examined such other instruments and documents as we deemed relevant under the circumstances
+In connection with this opinion, we have examined originals or copies (certified or otherwise identified to our satisfaction) of the Certificate of Incorporation and the By-Laws of the Company, as amended to date, minutes of meetings, and unanimous written consents, of the Board of Directors of the Company and committees thereof and the Registration Statement.
+We have also examined such other instruments and documents as we deemed relevant under the circumstances.